dianasulyma/dianasulyma/README.md

 #### Hi there,
-👋 My name is Diana, and I am a data science student at Carleton University.
-Previously, a criminology and psych graduate.
+👋 My name is Diana, and I'm currently a data science student at Carleton University.
+I have a background in criminology and psychology.

-📘 I’m currently learning about responsible AI practices and developing a tool that can assess organization's maturity when it comes to responsible AI.
+📘 Right now, I am learning about responsible and trustworthy AI.
+Currently, I'm developing a method for measuring AI's trustworthiness.

-🩻 Recently implemented parameter-efficient-fine-tuning (PEFT) on an LLM.
-Model was fine-tuned on medical domain expertise and is now available on HuggingFace: https://huggingface.co/Deanna/doctorgpt-ft.
+🩻 Recently, I implemented parameter-efficient fine-tuning (PEFT) on a large language model (LLM).
+The model has been fine-tuned for medical domain expertise and is now available on Hugging Face: [DoctorGPT-FineTuned](https://huggingface.co/Deanna/doctorgpt-ft).